x00byte/burpsuite-mcp-vscode/README.md

 **❌ "Burp MCP server not responding"**
 - Start Burp Suite
-- Load the extension: `jars/burp-mcp-all.jar`
+- Load the extension: `burp-mcp-all.jar` (downloaded from releases)
 - Enable MCP server in Burp MCP tab

 **❌ "Tools not showing in VS Code"**